5 WAYS TO TRUST YOUR HUNGER SIGNALS...AGAIN

 - Clouded thinking, inability to focus, headache, dizziness, thoughts about food become more intense

 - Moodiness, cranky, irritable, hangry

 - Tired, lethargic, apathy

 Attending to your hunger is an act of self-care.
 When you think of self-care you may think of vacations, bubble baths, or massages, but there is so much more to it.
-The basic core of self care is honoring your needs and taking care of yourself mentally, physically, emotionally, and spiritually.
-I know what you might be thinking.
-You might think that sounds corny or “I take care of other people, so my needs come second to theirs.”
+The basic core of self-care is honoring your needs and taking care of yourself mentally, physically, emotionally, and spiritually.
+You might think that sounds corny or think “I take care of other people, so my needs come second to theirs.”